 Xfinity vs. Frontier: Which is better?

 Xfinity and Frontier are pretty evenly matched.
-But if you can get Frontier’s Fiber internet plans where you live, the prices are lower, you won’t need a contract, and you’ll get unlimited data.
+But if you can get Frontier’s Fiber internet plans where you live, the prices are lower and you’ll get unlimited data.
+Xfinity has wider coverage and availability, so you might have a better chance getting Xfinity.

 But if you’re comparing Frontier DSL service with Xfinity, go with Xfinity.

 - Price: Frontier Fiber.
 Both Xfinity and Frontier Fiber internet offer great promo prices.
-But Frontier’s no contracts and unlimited data push it into the lead.
+But Frontier’s unlimited data pushes it into the lead.
 That said, Frontier’s DSL internet prices aren’t good for the speeds you get.

 - Internet speed: Xfinity.
 Xfinity scored well in our fastest ISPs report, but it’s hard to say how Frontier performs.
 We think its Fiber internet matches Xfinity, but its DSL service isn’t worth writing home about.